opsschool/curriculum/soft_skills.rst

-Areas where organizations need the Operations professional to advice on IT security could include threats to data from internal and external sources, hardware failure, site availability or reslience, data preservation, and information integrity.
+Areas where organizations need the Operations professional to advice on IT security could include threats to data from internal and external sources, hardware failure, site availability or resilience, data preservation, and information integrity.
 Again, these areas are dependent on the organization's mission.

 For example: an ecommerce organization will most likely want strong site availability and protection of customer personal information.
-The Operations professionals might build a site with high reslience and availability including use of Content Delivery Networks (CDNs), strong encryption not only for the ecommerce session but also data at rest, role-based access for internal employees accessing customer
+The Operations professionals might build a site with high resilience and availability including use of Content Delivery Networks (CDNs), strong encryption not only for the ecommerce session but also data at rest, role-based access for internal employees accessing customer